This Is The Real Definition of Dispersed Camping

-Let's take a look at the real definitions.
+Let's take a look at the actual definitions.

 What Does Dispersed Camping Mean?

-Dispersed camping = Camping in a National Forest OUTSIDE of any improved campground or recreational area.
+It means camping in the national forest OUTSIDE any improved camping or recreational area.

 Often there is nothing more around to define a spot than maybe a campfire ring.